1Hun0ter1/MGCF-Net/README.md

 ---

-A complete and modular system for **phishing detection**, combining traditional machine learning, deep learning (CNN-based), and handcrafted URL feature engineering.
+A complete and modular system for **phishing detection**, combining traditional machine learning, deep learning, and handcrafted URL feature engineering.
 This project is part of a **Secure Cyber Systems** coursework.

 ---